 In addition to these federal regulations, several states and cities have their own regulations covering segmentation of large facilities and how 911 calls are sent to local PSAPs.
 Addressing risk means ensuring E911 compliance for all employees, in all locations, on all endpoints.

-NG911 revamps location management by enabling phones themselves to determine their location via a variety of information sources, including GPS, and transmit real-time location data to the PSAP at the time of a 911 call.
-Advanced capabilities support new communication modalities, such as text to 911, and allow devices to share video with first responders.
+NG911 revamps location management by enabling phones to determine their location via a variety of information sources, including GPS, and to transmit real-time location data to the PSAP at the time of a 911 call.
+Advanced capabilities support new communication modalities, such as text to 911, and let devices share video with first responders.